webuildsg/webuild/readme.md

 [![Build Status](https://travis-ci.org/webuildsg/webuild.png)](https://travis-ci.org/webuildsg/webuild)

-[We Build SG](http://www.webuild.sg/) automatically curates a list of free public events ([Facebook](https://developers.facebook.com/docs/graph-api/reference/v2.0/group/events) / [Meetup](http://www.meetup.com/meetup_api/docs/2/event/#get) / manual) and open source projects ([Github](https://developer.github.com/v3/) / manual) for the curious folks who love to make things in a particular city.
+[We Build SG](http://webuild.sg/) automatically curates a list of free public events ([Facebook](https://developers.facebook.com/docs/graph-api/reference/v2.0/group/events) / [Meetup](http://www.meetup.com/meetup_api/docs/2/event/#get) / manual) and open source projects ([Github](https://developer.github.com/v3/) / manual) for the curious folks who love to make things in a particular city.
 This repository is an example for Singapore.

-###**Please feel free to fork this for your own city/country too! :smile:**
+###**Please feel free to fork this for your choice of city/country too :smile:**

 Who are we?
 We are **techies** - developers, designers, programmers, hackers or makers.
 And we want to connect various techies to come together and connect:

 - **veteran techies** to get introduced to the community of open events and open source
 - **wannabe techies** to get examples of great open source projects and  events to meet mentors
-- **visiting techies** to drop by and connect with the local ones
+- **traveling techies** to drop by and connect with the local ones
 - **existing techies** to keep connecting, mentoring and growing the open community

 **Open Events** are free events that are open for public and anyone can drop by.